-I reviewed only the online Biology course for this review, but online courses are all similar in design.
-My comments through the rest of the review are based upon the online Biology course but will apply in most respects to the other courses.
-Both the CD-ROM and digital download versions of the course have the same lecture and lesson material, including printable student workbooks, review questions, and exams.
-However, optional printed workbooks are available.
+I reviewed only the online Biology course for this review, but eLearning courses are all similar in design.
+My comments through the rest of the review are based upon the dLearning Biology course but will apply in most respects to the other courses.
+The courses include lecture and lesson material, printable student workbooks, review questions, and exams.
+Optional printed workbooks are available.
 They have all of the lab activity pages plus the syllabus and review questions that you already get in digital format.
-You might want to purchase this rather than print out so many pages.
+You might want to purchase a workbook rather than print out so many pages.

-Online courses include review questions and exams that are submitted and scored online while students working offline will need to take these manually.
-(Online students can review by retaking quizzes as well.)
-The online courses will track student scores, automatically weighting various types of scores to provide course grades.
-Parents can request grade changes and assignment resets anytime needed.
-In addition, study tools such as digital flashcards and Quizlets are incorporated into the online courses.
+The eLearning courses have many valuable features that were not available in the downloaded and CD options.
+These include review questions and exams that are submitted and scored online.
+Elearning students can review by retaking quizzes as well.
+The eLearning courses will track student scores, automatically weighting various types of scores to provide course grades.
+Parents can request grade changes and assignment resets anytime it is needed.
+In addition, study tools such as digital flashcards and Quizlets are incorporated into eLearning courses.

 In addition to the Getting Started video, the DIVE Syllabi and Course Instructions (read or printed from your computer) provide essential, detailed information on the course and must be read before students start a course.